 Oscar Fish Tank Size

-Oscars are large and territorial, so that you will need an aquarium with a larger tank capacity.
+Oscars are large and territorial so you will need an aquarium with a larger tank capacity.
 The small tank won’t let them swim freely and can cause stress in them instead.
 This stress can make them aggressive and ill.

 How Many Gallons Does One Full-size Oscar Need?

-For starter, 55 gallons is enough for keeping a single Oscar cichlid and add 20-30 gallons per Oscar fish you add in the tank.
-Each Oscar will need their territory and space to swim.
+For starters, 55 gallons is enough for keeping a single Oscar cichlid, and you should add 20-30 gallons per Oscar fish you add to the tank.
+Each Oscar will need its territory and space to swim.
 Otherwise, they will start fighting over territory.

 Oscar Tank Mates

 Selecting an Oscar tank mate is not easy.
 The Oscar fish is not good at making friends or being social.
-It could attack the other fish if they entered in Oscar’s territory.
-If the fish is small, Oscar cichlid will turn it in their dinner.
+It could attack the other fish if they entered Oscar’s territory.
+If the fish is small, Oscar cichlid will turn it in for dinner.
 In their natural habitat, Oscars can be found living with other fishes.
-You should know which fish compatible with Oscars.
+You should know which fish is compatible with Oscars.

 Still, keeping Oscars in a community tank isn’t a good idea.
-But if you are too determined to make a community tank, make sure to add only the species that are compatible with them and won’t cause any trouble.
+But if you are too determined to make one, make sure to add only the species that are compatible with them and won’t cause any trouble.

-Fishes that are big like Oscars and have passive temperament can become a great companion.
-They won’t come in their way, and if they did, they would be able to defend themselves.
+Fishes that are big, like Oscars, and have passive temperaments can become great companions.
+They won’t come in their way, and if they did, they could defend themselves.

 What Fish Can Live with Oscars?

 Some popular freshwater fishes that can become their companion include – Convict Cichlids, Severum Cichlids, Arowanas, Silver Dollars, Jack Dempseys, Bichirs, Sailfin Plecos, Firemouth Cichlids, Jaguar Cichlids, and Green Terrors.
-Don’t put any small creature, like small fish, snails, or shrimp in the tank.
-They will quickly turn into the food for Oscars.
+Don’t put small creatures in the tank, like small fish, snails, or shrimp.
+They will quickly turn into the food for the Oscars.

-You can put Oscars in a group also, but only if there is ample space for swimming and marking it as their territory.
+You can also put Oscars in a group, but only if there is ample space for swimming and marking it as their territory.
 The environment also determines the level of aggression in the Oscars.

 Oscar Feeding and Diet

-Let’s discuss the oscar fish diet.
-Oscar is omnivores like other members of its family.
+Let’s discuss the Oscar fish diet.
+Like other members of its family, Oscar is an omnivore.
 Providing them with healthy food is not that difficult, and they will eat whatever you feed them.
-Small fish, crustaceans, plant debris, larvae, and insects make up the large part of their diet in their natural habitat.
+In their natural habitat, small fish, crustaceans, plant debris, larvae, and insects make up a large part of their diet.

 What Do Oscars Eat?

-Beginners always wanna know, what can I feed my oscar cichlid.
-In an aquarium, you can feed them with premade to homemade and vegetables to meat.
-You can feed them vegetables by chopping them in small pieces or mashing frozen peas.
+Beginners always want to know what to feed their Oscar cichlid.
+In an aquarium, you can feed them anything from premade to homemade and vegetables to meat.
+You can feed them vegetables by chopping them into small pieces or mashing frozen peas.
 For meat, you can put brine shrimp, bloodworms, and daphnia into the water.
-Oscars will happily hunt them and eat.
+Oscars will happily hunt them and eat them.
 Add live food only when they are more than 4 inches.

-Apart from that, include high-quality flakes and pellets in their diet.
+In addition, include high-quality flakes and pellets in their diet.
 They are rich in nutrition that will help in the development of your Oscar.
-Some food, specifically made for Cichlids, is also available in the market.
+Some food specifically made for Cichlids is also available in the market.

 Oscars are gastronomes; they won’t mind eating the whole day.
 They can get competitive and aggressive while eating.
-But it can lead to overeating, which is not healthy for any fish.
+But it can lead to overeating, which is unhealthy for any fish.

 When Oscars are young (less than 4 inches), you can feed them thrice a day and only the amount they can finish in 3 minutes.
-For Oscars, more than 4 inches and adults, you can be fed twice a day.
-You can limit the feeding to once in 4 days to once in a week for adults.
+You can be fed twice a day for Oscars, more than 4 inches, and adults.
+You can limit the feeding to once in 4 days to once a week for adults.
 It gives time to process the food properly.

-Also, make sure to put another piece of food only when they have swallowed the first one completely.
+Also, put another piece of food only when they have completely swallowed the first one.
 They are competitive, so they will simply spit the food without finishing it to catch other food dumped in the tank.
 Make sure to add variety to the food.
 It will provide a wide range of nutrition.
-Oscar fish grows quickly, and they thrive only when they are fed properly.
+Oscar fish grow quickly, and they thrive only when they are fed properly.

 Oscar Fish Care